Miller Johnson Pre-Law Student Intern

 - A current resume.

-- A brief (1-2 page) statement of suitability in terms of your interest in pursuing a legal career and in terms of your commitment to diversity and inclusion.
+- A brief (1-2 page) statement of suitability in terms of your interest in pursuing a legal career and in terms of your experience with and commitment to diversity and inclusion.

 - A writing sample approximately 5-6 pages long.
 This should be a written project, report, or paper produced for a GVSU class.
 Applicants may revise the writing sample prior to submission.